fluentribbon/fluentribbon.github.io/documentation/controls/keytip.md

 </Fluent:RibbonGroupBox>
 ```

+### Customize key tip keys

+> This feature is available starting with Version 7.0.

 To customize the keys the user has to press to activate the key tips you can simply define a list of keys
 in the `KeyTipKeys` property of the `Ribbon`.